HaikuTeam/docs/embedding-and-using-haiku/haiku-core-api.md

-# Haiku Player API
+# Haiku Core API

 <br>

 #### OVERVIEW

-A programmatic interface to the Haiku Player (and your published Haiku) is available for those who need more control.
+A programmatic interface to the Haiku Core (and your published Haiku) is available for those who need more control.
 With the programmatic API, you can access your Haiku's internal content and create fine-grained behavior that responds to user and page events.

 <br>